Tax Payment Options

 PAY TAXES BY MONTHLY BANK DRAFT

-Orange County Tax Office offers a Bank Draft Program that will allow you to pay 2022 real and personal property taxes over a 10-month period.
-This will relieve you of mailing monthly payments, and it will be a convenient way to pay taxes.
+Orange County Tax Office offers a Bank Draft Program that will allow you to pay 2023 real and personal property taxes over a 10-month period.
+This will relieve you of mailing monthly payments and is a convenient way to pay taxes.

 - You may choose to have payments drafted on either the 5th or the 20th of the month.
 Drafts on the 5th will begin in February and finish in November; drafts on the 20th will begin in January and finish in October.